New Hampshire teen saves West Virginia boy via TikTok

 GILMANTON, N.H.
-(AP) — A New Hampshire teen has been credited with saving a boy more than 800 miles (1,290 kilometers) away — thanks to TikTok.
+(AP) — A New Hampshire teen has been credited with saving a boy more than 800 miles away — thanks to TikTok.

 “All of a sudden his phone goes kind of blank, you can see a little bit of light and you can just hear him yelling for help,” Caden said.